LP-116/python-api-challenge/README.md

 ----
 ### Files
+To run the files or view the scripts please use the WeatherPy.ipynb file in the WeatherPy folder and the VacationPy.ipynb file in the VacationPy folder.
+Please run these in jupyter notebook.

 Please note you will need 2 API key's to run this code:
 1. An Open weather API key (https://openweathermap.org/api)